AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/05-ExportDataToCSV.md

 1. Create the new function

-    In the LicensePlateProcessing function all, right-click to add a new Function.
+    In the `LicensePlateProcessing` function app, right-click to add a new Function.
 Name the function:

     ```cs
     ExportPlateData.cs